 Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️ star rating and leave a comment below the recipe!

-- ½ cup butter melted; slightly cooled for 5-10 minutes (if using unsalted, add an additional ¼ teaspoon salt.)
+- ½ cup salted butter melted; slightly cooled for 5-10 minutes (if using unsalted, add an additional ¼ teaspoon salt.)
 Use a high quality butter.

 - 3 tablespoons all-purpose flour Replace with GF all purpose flour for gluten free.